Source–message–channel–receiver model of communication: Overview and basic components

-Source and Receiver
+Source and receiver

 Source and receiver are usually individual persons, such as an employee reporting their progress to the employer.
 But groups of people can also take these roles, as when two nations enter into trade negotiations.
 Communication usually happens between distinct entities.
 Intrapersonal communication is an exception where the same person acts as source and receiver.
-According to the SMCR model, source and receiver are characterized by four essential features: communication skills, attitudes, knowledge, and social-cultural system.
+Berlo discusses several aspects of sender and receiver that affect communication.
+He organizes them into four categories: communication skills, attitudes, knowledge, and social-cultural system.
 Some theorists identify five features by talking about the social system and the culture as two separate aspects.
 The same characteristics apply to both source and receiver but play different roles for them.
 How the communication takes place and what meaning is attached to the message depends on these factors.
 Generally speaking, the more the factors of source and receiver match each other, the more likely it is that communication is successful.

 Communication skills

 For Berlo, communication skill is a wide term that includes encoding skills, decoding skills, and thinking skills.
 These skills are important for communication to succeed.
 They differ from communicator to communicator and also from situation to situation.
 For verbal communication, Berlo discusses the encoding skills of writing and speaking as well as the decoding skills of reading and listening.
 But there are also many non-verbal communication skills, like the encoding skills of drawing and gesturing.
 Berlo sees thought or reasoning as an additional communication skill relevant both to encoding and decoding.

 The communication skills required for successful communication are different for source and receiver.
-For the source, this includes the ability to express oneself or to encode the message in an accessible manner.
+For the source, this includes the ability to express oneself or to encode the message in an accessible way.
 Communication starts with a specific purpose and encoding skills are necessary to express this purpose in the form of a message.
 Good encoding skills ensure that the purpose is expressed very clearly and makes the decoding for the receiver much easier.
 The relevant communication skills for the receiver include being able to decode the message correctly, such as listening and reading skills.
 If the receiver's communication skills are very limited, they may not be able to understand the expressions used by the source and thus not follow their train of thought.